Updated July 3, 2023

 The deviation is displayed in red, demonstrating the deviation from the normal.

 Create JMeter Performance Testing and Roadmap

-1. First, we need to understand what is performance and loading testing.
+1. First, we need to understand performance and loading testing.

-2. Under the performance testing, we can define the Load and Stress testing.
+2. we can define the Load and Stress testing under the performance testing.

-3. Before creating a test plan, we need to consider a normal and heavy load of applications.
+3. Before creating a test plan, we must consider a normal and heavy load of applications.

 4. The road map of performance is very simple as follows: